PavanRangani/docs/docs/prd/tasks/task-instance.md

 ### UI Rule
 - Message when no notes available for done task: `No Notes Available`
+- Tooltip message when Initiate role is disabled: `Initiation is completed`
 - Tooltip message for CA Pool icon: `CA Pool task`
 - View of the Open task [See this](https://drive.google.com/file/d/1RFXlvgbtUoAJhLPFX0fopcBkx23RJHIh/view?usp=sharing)
 - View dialog of Multi-Step task [See this](https://drive.google.com/file/d/13yDJy47ibfaeO1xX_mCqQCzhpVW2lKXm/view?usp=sharing)